-Our extensive undergraduate offerings include courses in the languages, literatures, and cultures of over 16 languages.
+Our extensive undergraduate offerings include courses in the languages, literature's, and cultures of over 16 languages.
 GNS currently offers four Undergraduate Majors, three certificates, and offers a variety of other courses that are under the GNS umbrella.
+Click on the headings to learn more about the Major requirements for each program.

 GNS Undergraduate Majors